wp-plugins/wpstorecart/readme.txt

 == Changelog ==

 = 3.9.19 =
-* Fixed: Patched an issue with shipping city not saving correctly in some server environments
+* Fixed: Patched an issue with shipping city not saving correctly in some server environments.

 = 3.9.18 =
 * Fixed: Patched issue with registration failing when collecting certain shipping information.